-Anyone can use default emojis, regardless of whether you have a Nitro subscription.
+Though anyone can use default emojis, regardless of whether you have a Nitro subscription or not.
 There are plenty of default emojis to choose from, from simple smiley faces to cute animals.
 However, a standard Discord emoji can be a little boring.

 Custom emojis are emojis that you can create for a specific server.
 If you have a standard Discord account, you will only be able to use these in their designated server – and if they’re a GIF, you won’t be able to use them at all.

 If you have a Nitro subscription, however, you can use a server’s emojis anywhere you want.
 This is how you use animated emojis, which are only available with Discord Nitro.